Angry-Potato/fxpotato/README.md

 The Foreign Exchange currency rates looker-upper.
 Potato style.

-Uses last daily feed from European Central Bank website, and exposes a simple interface to get the conversion rates for one currency to another on a given day.
+Uses last daily feed from [European Central Bank](http://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml), and exposes a simple interface to get the conversion rates for one currency to another on a given day.

 An example of this gem in use can be found at [FxPotatoWeb](https://fxpotatoweb.herokuapp.com/).
 Source code for the site is [here](https://github.com/Angry-Potato/fxpotatoweb).